OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_onprem.rst

 .. important::

    In this tutorial, we will install a Front-end only, without a KVM hypervisor.
-The miniONE script offers the option to install both a Front-end and a KVM hypervisor on the same host, but that configuration does not allow you to provision remote resources, since it uses a private IP address for communicating with VMs.
+While the miniONE script offers the option to install both a Front-end and a KVM hypervisor on the same server, that configuration does not allow you to provision remote resources, and is not covered in this tutorial.

 .. .. important::